estruyf/blog-content/content/posts/2020-11-27-devhack-optimizing-initial-load-js-from-next.js.md

 Now that my [PimpYourOwnBike](https://pimpyourownbike.com) website has launched.
 I started looking at where I can do some optimizations.
 When looking at the Next.js build output, I spotted a red number in the **First Load JS** section.

-{{< caption "/2020/11/firstload1.png" "First load JS too big"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAACQSURBVF3BSw5BQRBA0VtdJT4tTIglWIL9L0eQ5xev0V3FG5g4R1bbXZy6jn+b9Zrz5cJ8MmYsQupLYblY8K8vhdoa3evBPgqmqsxmU1QT19udiMDdSaMEAghfgbk7psooZ3LO1Fo5HE+oKmbGs39C3zB35/V+M4gIaq0IENUJD36SRzAwNUQEM0NEGLTW+PkAXa1GBtph7A4AAAAASUVORK5CYII=" "466" >}}
+{{< caption-new "/uploads/2020/11/firstload1.png" "First load JS too big"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAACQSURBVF3BSw5BQRBA0VtdJT4tTIglWIL9L0eQ5xev0V3FG5g4R1bbXZy6jn+b9Zrz5cJ8MmYsQupLYblY8K8vhdoa3evBPgqmqsxmU1QT19udiMDdSaMEAghfgbk7psooZ3LO1Fo5HE+oKmbGs39C3zB35/V+M4gIaq0IENUJD36SRzAwNUQEM0NEGLTW+PkAXa1GBtph7A4AAAAASUVORK5CYII=" "466" >}}

 That would be the first thing on my list to optimize, getting this number from red to green.